olesbober/PROJ200/README.md

 # PROJ200
 COMSC-200 Semester Project.
-by Oles Bober and Rod Deichler started May 5th, 2017
+by Roderic Deichler and Oles Bober started May 5th, 2017

 This project is a virtual simulation of the DVC parking lot, from Week 1 until Finals Week.